openfaas/docs/docs/deployment/troubleshooting.md

 # Troubleshooting guide

+The most common questions and user-issues can be resolved by reading the documentation carefully.
+After consulting this page, please work through the <a href="https://github.com/openfaas/workshop/">OpenFaaS workshop</a> where many concepts are explained in detail with worked-examples.

 ## Asynchronous functions

 Any function can be invoked asynchronously by changing the route on the gateway from `/function/<name>` to `/async-function/<name>`.
 A `202 Accepted` message will be issued in response to asynchronous calls.